ydnawizard/gambit/README.md

 * You can use multiple decks simultaneously
 * Performance Metrics
 * Multiple choice support
-* Save/Load session settings to avoid repetitive configuring
+* Save/Load session settings with keybinds to avoid repetitive configuring
-* Vim key bindings as well as default bindings for extremely quick navigation
+* Vim key bindings for extremely quick navigation
 * Configurable card and game timer
 * Minor Animations